alston-peter-shibu/Azure-Dynamic-Pricing-Engine/README.md

 - **fact_pricing**: incremental model — classifies each event into `high_demand` / `normal` / `low_demand` based on the demand/supply ratio, processing only new rows on each run

 ### 5. Orchestration
 Apache Airflow (Dockerized, SequentialExecutor) runs a DAG every 5 minutes that executes `dbt run` followed by `dbt test` against the dbt project.
+Data quality tests are defined in models/schema.yml covering not_null, unique, and accepted_values constraints across source, staging, and mart layers, executed automatically by Airflow on every DAG run.

 ---